What is a hair toner?

 What is purple shampoo and what does it do for hair?

 Purple shampoo or Silver Shampoo are products to help maintain your lightened hair at home in between salon visits.
 Toning your hair to remove shades of yellow or brassiness is all about the laws of colour.
-The first step is to use a toner that is an opposite shade on the colour wheel.
-Why?
-Because it balances out the unwanted colour.
+The first step is to use a toner that is an opposite shade on the colour wheel to balance out the unwanted colour.
 As purple cancels out yellow, finding the right balance between the two will leave you with a natural, more neutral tone.

-L’Oréal Professionnel Blondifier Cool Purple Shampoo is a great treatment for blonde hair at home, as it spreads varying amounts of purple pigment throughout hair to revive it.
+Chroma Creme is a great treatment for blonde hair at home, as it spreads varying amounts of purple pigment throughout hair to revive it.
 Plus, it is gentle on the hair and scalp so can be used safely after hair has been pre lightened.
-When washing with this purple shampoo, the hair cuticles takes in a small amount of purple pigment.
-As a result, it helps to cancel out the yellow undertones.
+When washing with this purple shampoo, the hair cuticles takes in a small amount of purple pigment, cancelling out yellow pigments.

-For white, grey or light blonde hair, L’Oreal Professionnel Silver Shampoo has a deep purple pigment to counteract unwanted brassy tones and keep your shade cool.
+For white, grey or light blonde hair, Silver Shampoo has a deep purple pigment to counteract unwanted brassy tones and keep your shade cool.